Berkeley-MDes/tdf-fa24-Iris-666/README.md

   <img height="500" src="assets/week5/servo.gif">
 </p>

 Next, I tried the button send-on-change example.
 This is not a complicated example, but I see a lot of potentials from it.
+For example, I can make physical installations that enable people from different continents to interact with each other through sending interaction data to the cloud.
+That will give people a sense of connection more than just texting or doing facetime.

 <p align="left">
   <img height="500" src="assets/week5/send.gif">